More About Professional Corporations

 To read the full text of these laws/codes, see the end of this article.

-Do I have to follow any name-style formalities when forming a nursing corporation?
+Do I have to follow any name-style formalities when forming a professional nursing corporation?

 The name that you choose for your company should comply with the California Business and Professions Code 2778, which states: